-In case of questions, please see the instructor during Office Hours or raise questions in the class.
+In case of questions, please see the instructor during the Office Hours or raise questions in the class.
 Do not delay it to the exam week.

-Policies on assignments/exams and classroom policy Homework is an integral part of the course:
+Policies on assignments/quizzes/exams and classroom policy Assignment is an integral part of the course:

-- Homework (HW) assignments will be posted on Canvas and must be uploaded into Canvas in DOC or PDF format by the due date.
-Do not send images taking with cell phone!
-Late HW will not be accepted for grading without an excuse authorized by the NJIT Dean of Students Office.
-All HW assignments will be individual. - Homework format: Failure to observe the following HW conventions will result in a downgrade of the HW score. - File name should include student's first and last names, HW assignment No. - Header: The top of each sheet of a HW assignment must contain the following information from left to right:
+>Assignments will be posted on Canvas and must be uploaded into Canvas in DOC or PDF format by the due date.
+Do not send images taking by cell phone!
+Late assignment will not be accepted for grading without an excuse authorized by the NJIT Dean of Students Office.
+All assignments will be individual.

+• Format: Failure to observe the following assignment conventions will result in a downgrade of the score.

+• File name should include student's first and last names, assignment No.

+• Header: The top of each sheet of an assignment must contain the following information from left to right:

-Student's first Course HW assignment Date Page No/total & last names No No due pages
+Student's first & Course No Assignment No Date due Page No/total last names pages

-- Writing: Homework should be printed carefully and legibly.
-If it can't be read, it can't be graded! - Problem-solution format: Problems should be clearly labeled and include the HW problem number, brief problem statement and often diagram to illustrate the process, and present basic steps and calculations. - Calculations Homework should include complete calculations for every calculation presented to demonstrate how results were obtained. - Include all units for each term in each equation. - Indicate the final solution by boxing it in with a rectangular. - Feedback on the homework will be provided during lectures, solutions will be discussed and posted on the class website. - Each problem will be graded individually (up to 5 points).
-You are allowed to discuss HW problems with peer students, but cannot copy the solution.
+• Writing: Assignment should be printed carefully and legibly.
+If it can't be read, it can't be graded!

+• Problem-solution format: Problems should be clearly labeled and include the problem number, brief problem statement and often diagram to illustrate the process, and present basic steps and calculations.
-Group Project Assignment

-Form a team (up to 3 students) to carry out a short review project on applications of the course topics to chemical processes & equipment, prepare and post the progress/final reports & slides on the class website, and give an oral presentation to the class.
+• Calculations: -

+- Assignment should include complete calculations for every calculation presented to demonstrate how results were obtained.

+- Include all units for each term in each equation.

+- Indicate the final solution by boxing it in with a rectangular.

-Guidelines for preparing a project and detailed criteria for grading the project report and oral presentation are posted on the class website.
+Feedback on the assignment will be provided during lectures, solutions will be discussed and posted on the class website.

+Each problem will be graded individually (up to 5 points).
+You are allowed to discuss assignment problems with peer students but cannot copy the solution.